PollyEdaline/Accretion-Modpack/README.md

     - Cooldown reduced to 16s, down from 24s.
 - **LOADER**:
   - Now uses [HIFU's Loader Tweaks](https://thunderstore.io/package/HIFU/HIFULoaderTweaks/) mod.
 Makes a lot of tweaks and changes, see the mod page for full details.
+- **RAILGUNNER**;
+  - Railgunner's damage has been quite extreme since release.
+I am using PioneerShark's RailgunnerNerfed mod in order to tone down these values.
+Railgunner should still be powerful when played well, but hopefully less insanely powerful.
+Let me know if these changes feel bad.
+     - M99 Sniper damage decreased from 1000% => 600%.
+     - Bonus damage on pefect reload decreased from 500% => 300%.
+     - Supercharge damage decreased from 4000% => 2400%.
+     - Cryocharge damage decreased 2000% => 1200%.
+     - HH44 Marksman damage decreased from 400% => 350%.
 - **1NSIDER ITEMS**:
   - **NEW:** Near-Empty Deck - Gain a small armor boost for 0.25 (+0.25) seconds after using any ability.
   - **NEW:** Chiseled Football - Instantly kill any enemy.
 Lose the item afterwards.